Logarithmic Comparison-Based Query Complexity for Fair Division of Indivisible Goods: Query Complexity of EF1

-\begin{lemma} Both the query complexity and running time of the above procedure are $O\left(n^2\log m\right)$. \end{lemma} \begin{proof} In Step~1, the subroutine \texttt{ItemPartition} requires $O\left(n^2\log m\right)$ queries as analyzed in Lemma~\ref{lem:prop1_identical_complexity}.
+Finally, it remains to show its query complexity and running time complexity.
+In Step~1, the subroutine \ItemPartition requires $O(n^2\log m)$ queries as analyzed in~\Cref{thm:prop1_identical}.
 In Step~3, as the items are arranged in a line, the moving-knife method for each bundle can be implemented using binary search to find the rightmost end of the bundle $C_i$, costing $O(n\log m)$ queries in total.
 Similarly, the exchange operation for each bundle in Step~4 can also be done via binary search in $O(\log m)$ queries.
-Finally, as we have shown in Lemma~\ref{lem:ef1_identical_exchange}, after Step~4, $R\subseteq P$ or $u(R\setminus P) = 0$.
-That means there are at most $n-1$ remaining items to be allocated during the envy-graph procedure.
-Constructing the envy-graph for the first time costs $O(n\log n)$ queries to sort the $n$ bundles.
+As proved before, after Step~4, $R\subseteq P$ or $u(R\setminus P) = 0$.
+Hence, there are at most $n-1$ remaining items to be allocated during the envy-graph procedure.
+Constructing the envy graph for the first time costs $O(n\log n)$ queries to sort the $n$ bundles.
 Then, in each iteration, after an item is allocated to the smallest bundle, we only need to sort this specific bundle based on the original order, which can be done using $O(\log n)$ queries via binary search.
-Hence, we conclude that both the query complexity and running time are $O\left(n^2\log m\right)$. \end{proof}
+Hence, we conclude that both the query complexity and running time are $O(n^2\log m)$. \end{proof}

-We further consider the query complexity for three agents with additive valuations.
-This algorithm is almost a straightforward adaption of Algorithm~3 of~\cite{Oh_2021}, where the algorithm for identical valuation in Theorem~\ref{thm:ef1_identical} is adapted.
-The detailed algorithm and its proof are deferred to Appendix~\ref{sec:detailed_proof_of_ef1_3agents}.
+We further study the query complexity for three agents with additive valuations and show it is still $O(\log m)$.
+This algorithm is almost a straightforward adaptation of~\cite[Algorithm 3]{Oh_2021}, and the above algorithm for identical valuation is also used.
+The detailed algorithm and proof are deferred to~\Cref{sec:detailed_proof_of_ef1_3agents}.

-\begin{theorem} For three agents with additive valuations, the query complexity and running time of computing an EF1 allocation are $O(\log m)$. \end{theorem}
+\begin{restatable}{theorem}{EfThree} For three agents with additive valuations, the query complexity and running time of computing an EF1 allocation are both $O(\log m)$. \end{restatable}